Bette Midler called transphobic after saying women being ‘erased’ - NewsBreak

 (NEXSTAR) — Veteran actor and singer Bette Midler is facing backlash Tuesday after a July 4 tweet in support of women’s rights was criticized as being transphobic.

 Midler’s tweet read: “WOMEN OF THE WORLD!
 We are being stripped of our rights over our bodies, our lives and even of our name!
 They don’t call us “women” anymore; they call us “birthing people” or “menstruators”, and even “people with vaginas”!
 Don’t let them erase you!
-Every human on earth owes you!”Kinzinger shares compilation of vulgar and threatening calls
+Every human on earth owes you!”‘Try breastfeeding!’: Bette Midler slammed for comments on formula shortage

 Some of the phrases Midler refers to are typically used to include trans or non-binary individuals in conversations about pregnancy and abortion.
 The American Civil Liberties Union recently explained: “The more expansive and more accurate answer is anyone who can become pregnant needs to be able to get an abortion if they need or want one, including many cisgender women, some non-binary people, some intersex people, some Two Spirit people, and some trans men.”

-Midler, 76, is a vocal critic of conservative politicians, particularly former Pres.
-Donald Trump.
+Midler, 76, is a vocal critic of conservative politicians, particularly former President Donald Trump .
 Recently, the Tony Award winner has advocated for increased firearm regulation.
 The “Hocus Pocus 2” star’s current Twitter bio reads, sarcastically: “WE LOVE OUR GUNS MORE THAN OUR CHILDREN, OUR FAMILIES, OUR FRIENDS, OUR NATION AND OUR WORLD.
 WITHOUT OUR GUNS WE ARE NOTHING.”

 Writer Roxane Gay , author of “Bad Feminist,” responded to Midler, saying: “No one is trying to erase women with inclusive language about people who need abortion care.
 No one is calling you anything but what you prefer.
 You should extend that courtesy in return.”